A version of this story originally appeared on the Strategist U.S.

 For Steinberg, Prestige, and Davis, this record player checks other appealing boxes too.
 Its maker, Audio-Technica, has a great reputation in the industry; it has a built-in preamp, so the only other thing you need to use it is a powered speaker; and it features a USB output that allows you to connect it to your computer in case you want to archive your vinyl.

 And now it’s even better.
 According to Steinberg, the 120X “has a more efficient motor, so it needs less energy and gets up to speed faster.”
-Audio-Technica does a great job of listening to customer feedback, Steinberg says, and the 120X reflects that, with its lower profile, stronger pre-amp, and a power supply that’s built into the charging cord instead of the turntable itself.
+Audio-Technica does a great job of listening to customer feedback, Steinberg says, and the 120X reflects that with its lower profile, stronger pre-amp, and a power supply that’s built into the charging cord instead of the turntable itself.

-Best less expensive turntable
+Best (less-expensive) turntable

-Best turntable without preamp
+Best portable turntable